AventusDAO/avn-explorer/apps/tokens/README.md

-# Balances
+# Tokens

-This is a Squid based processor listing accounts and their AVT balance changes.
+This is a Squid based processor listing accounts and changes in their (non AVT) token  balances.

 ## How to run